FSF Codes

 Graduate feedback:

-"The course has real value.
-The biggest plaudit being, we will commit all of our lending staff to undertake as part of their ongoing education and training."
+“The course has real value.
+The biggest plaudit being, we will commit all of our lending staff to undertake as part of their ongoing education and training." – This organisation has since put 50 staff through qualification.

 Podcast: Why a course on consumer credit?

-Check out this short epidose of the NZA Talk podcast to hear our Executive Director, Lyn McMorran, talk all things Consumer Credit Micro Credential, including why FSF co-developed it, who the course is for and what it covers.
+Check out this short episode of the NZA Talk podcast to hear our Executive Director, Lyn McMorran, talk all things Consumer Credit Micro Credential, including why FSF co-developed it, who the course is for and what it covers.

 Listen here